AchrafKassioui/Learning-iOS-Dev/README.md

 The two blocks give the same output.
 The difference is the usage of `inout` and `&` in the second block.

-`inout` tells Swift to modify the value of the passed parameter itself.
-And `&` is a way to make sure the user is aware that the function they are calling uses `inout`, therefore changing the value of the original variable.
+`inout` tells Swift to modify the value of the passed parameter itself. `&` is the way to make sure the user is aware that the function they are calling uses `inout`, therefore changing the value of the original variable.

 `inout` allows the modification of a value, without copying it, and without using a reference or a global variable inside the function's closure.